 In the past few years, there have been a number of high-profile hacks where Slack was the primary target.
 We go into detail about these breaches in the video clip below:

-Learn about two types of data exposure that can occur in Slack
+Learn about two types of data exposure that can occur in Slack by watching the clip

 These breaches include: